pawelkorus/gdrive-markdown-editor/README.md

 It is not very clear what it is the main difference.
 [See this milkdown Q&A](https://github.com/orgs/Milkdown/discussions/1152) for some additional explanations.

+### Patterns for extending Milkdown

+#### Just adding some additional html attributes to nodes

+For Milkdown provided schemas usually there is an `$nodeAttr` slice defined for schema elements.
+This slice is then used to take html attributes inside schema `toDOM` function, thus by setting value for this slice inside custom plugin you might influence attributes in final HTML dom node.

 ## References

 * [Google Authorization library](https://developers.google.com/identity/oauth2/web/guides/overview?hl=en)